libellum-io/LibellumTokenContract/specs/LIBTokenSpecs.md

 ## Token Generation Event
 ### *Case 1: TGE*
 Distribution will happen only if GOAL (soft cap) is met and when Crowdsale is finished.
-It is distributed with function finishPresale() only by contract owner;
+It is distributed with function finalization() only by contract owner;

 -- Distribution of tokens:
 1. 10M total - to all founders (1/2 locked for 12 month)